-Ike Crews - Archaeology, Inca Project in Peru
+Ike Crews - Archaeology, Incan & Wari Archaeology in Peru

 My name is Ike Crews and for three months I had the opportunity to live and work in Peru.
 I graduated high school in 2008 and then took a gap year before attending Davidson College.
 I have always had a passion for history which comes alive when I am able to put the history I have learned with a building or a place.
 Because of this, I knew I wanted to do some archaeological work during my gap year.